 After you were injured in a Louisiana car accident caused by a negligent or reckless driver, you only have one year to file a claim under Louisiana’s statute of limitations law.

-For expert, objective and respectful help recovering the fair, legal compensation you deserve, call 318-716-HELP (318-716-4357), Northwest Louisiana’s premier personal injury law firm, Gordon & Gordon Law to schedule a free, no-obligation personal consultation in one of our Shreveport, Mansfield or Bossier City offices.
+For help recovering the fair legal compensation and Shreveport personal injury damages you deserve, call 318-716-HELP (318-716-4357), Northwest Louisiana’s premier personal injury law firm, Gordon & Gordon Law to schedule a free, no-obligation personal consultation in one of our Shreveport, Mansfield or Bossier City offices.
 As your personal injury law firm, we’ll never charge you a cent up-front because we work on a contingency basis which means we only get paid when you get paid.
 Or if you feel more comfortable, send us a message on our website and someone from our office will be in touch with you promptly.